SparseOpt/sparseopt.github.io/_pages/publications.md

 ## <span style="color:grey">Bilevel optimization </span>
 ---
 <p><div style="text-align:justify">
-A. Zemkoho and S. Zhou, Theoretical and numerical comparison of the Karush-Kuhn-Tucker and value function reformulations in bilevel optimization, Computational Optimization and Application, 78(2), 625-674, 2021.
+Alain Zemkoho and  Shenglong Zhou, Theoretical and numerical comparison of the Karush-Kuhn-Tucker and value function reformulations in bilevel optimization, Computational Optimization and Application, 78(2), 625-674, 2021.
 <a href="https://doi.org/10.1007/s10589-020-00250-7">JCOA</a>,
 <a href="https://www.researchgate.net/publication/340769764">ResearchGate</a>,